annaroyer/sight_music_lab/README.md

 ## Built With

 * [Sonic API](http://www.sonicapi.com) - The web api used to perform music processing and music analysis.
+   * The application sends a post request to SonicAPI's  '/analyze/melody' endpoint with an audio file of the user's recorded        audio data.
+  * A post request to this endpoint returns the midi-pitch, duration in seconds, onset time in seconds and          normalized    volume of each pitch in the audio file.

 * [abcJS](https://github.com/paulrosen/abcjs) - The javascript library used for rendering musical notation
+* [mid-recorder-to-mp3](https://www.npmjs.com/package/mic-recorder-to-mp3) - The javascript library used to get an mp3 file                                                                                from a microphone audio recording
+* [active_model_serializers](https://github.com/rails-api/active_model_serializers) - Used to serialize user's performances in                                                                                       the database
+* [paperclip](https://github.com/thoughtbot/paperclip) - Used to store user audio recordings with Amazon Web Services                                                                  associated with a users' attempts

 ## Contributing

-This application is a work in progress, and I encourage pull requests and issues on with your insights on how it can be improved.
+This application is a work in progress, and I encourage pull requests on how it can be improved.

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Inspired by [Colorado All-State Choir Audition Process](https://aschoir.com/auditions/) as I initially developed the application with high school choir students in mind